🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 When choosing a boat anchor, several factors need to be considered:

-• Size of the Boat: This one is pretty straight forward.
+• Size of the Boat: This one is pretty straightforward.
 Bigger boats need heavier anchors to hold the boat's weight in place.
 A small boat like a bass or jet boat needs a lightweight one.

 • Type of Waterway: You need a different size anchor depending upon whether you're in the open sea, on a small lake or cruising in a rushing river.